clicknium/clicknium-docs/doc/automation/locator.md

     print('mobile emulation mode')
 ```

-The following cases can consider wildword locator:
+The following cases can be considered as wildword locator:
 - the window title is dynamic, for example the title includes version string, but application version can be upgraded
 - the url of the web page is dynamic
 - value of the attribute is dynamic